A boat of divers explores the shallow fringing reefs of a remote limestone island just off Misool Island. Raja Ampat, Papua, Indonesia,.

 In the far eastern reaches of Indonesia, the Bird’s Head Seascape is an expanse of crystalline waters, lush islands and coastal villages that spans an area nearly the size of Great Britain and includes the famed Raja Ampat archipelago.

 Biologists call it a crown jewel of the natural world: Bird’s Head is home to about three-quarters of the world’s coral species, as well as migrating whales, fleets of giant manta rays and leatherback turtles.
-This unique seascape is also the lifeblood of many local communities that are highly dependent on the marine resources for income and food.
+Communities have sustainably managed these waters for centuries, deriving food and income.
+But encroaching development and illegal and destructive fishing practices have damaged shallow reefs and vulnerable coasts.

 Sunset over Rajat Ampat